KEINOS/Dockerfile_of_Alpine/README.md

 ## Usage

-1. Use `keinos/alpine:latest` in your Dockerfile 'FROM' instruction.
+1. Specify `keinos/alpine:latest` as a base image in the 'FROM:' directive in your Dockerfile of the source repository.

     ```yaml
     FROM keinos/alpine:latest